-As parents, we believe our role is to teach children about the world.
-One of the things ‘good parents’ do is play sorting games with our kids: the ability to sort things is essential to lots of future learning, so we are justifiably proud when our young child can sort all the red toys into one pile and all the blues into another pile, or when they can find all the cows in a group of barn toys, or put a group of objects in order from largest to smallest.
+As parents, part of our role is to teach children about the world.
+One of the things that we can do to support our child’s learning is to play sorting games with our kids: the ability to sort things is essential to lots of future learning, so we are justifiably proud when our young child can sort all the red toys into one pile and all the blues into another pile, or when they can find all the cows in a group of barn toys, or put a group of objects in order from largest to smallest.
 We are excited that they have learned to distinguish similarities and differences between things.

 Or, the more enlightened parents may try to speak to the child about it, but do it in an odd “code” which tries to validate the personhood of the person they’re talking about (which is good) but without really acknowledging the difference that the child noticed (which is confusing for the child).
 As Bronson and Merryman say in Nurture Shock, “every parent [in a study] was a welcoming multi-culturalist, embracing diversity.
 But… hardly any of these white parents had ever talked to their children directly about race.
 They might have asserted vague principles in the home – like “everybody’s equal” or “God made all of us”… but they had almost never called attention to racial differences.
 They wanted their children to grow up color-blind.”

 But our children are not color blind!
+Research tells us that, and so does our experience.
 I clearly remember a moment with my oldest when she was less than six months old… maybe even as young as 3 months.
 She was fussing in an Indian restaurant, and the owner picked her up to dance her around the room a little and show her the artworks on the wall.
 She never looked at the artwork.
 She gazed at his face.
+We are a very pale skinned family.
 He was very dark-skinned and the contrast between his skin and his white teeth and eyes fascinated her and all she did was stare at her face, obviously creating in her brain a whole new category of what people can look like.

 When parents don’t talk about race and other differences openly, our children are left to draw their own conclusions.
 So, amongst the parents who never talked about race, what impressions were their kids left with?
 “14% said outright, ‘no, my parents don’t like black people’ and 38% … answered ‘I don’t know [how my parents feel about black people.]'”